Engin-Boot/pong-stage-travikumar201/Stage0/central-unit.md

   Then keep checking for a collision every 10 milliseconds with either wall or paddles of players

-### Scenario: collision with wall
+### Scenario: collision with  side walls

   Given that the check collision interface is returning data properly

-  When the collision is with the wall
+  When the collision is with the left or right side wall

   Then point capturing module is called